TheEPICturkey/MrRobo/README.md

 ## Setup/Installation Requirements

-* _Clone from GitHub at:https://github.com/TrevorH08/mr-robogers-neighborhood ._
+* _Clone from GitHub at:https://github.com/TheEPICturkey/MrRobo ._
 * _Navigate to the "mr-robogers-neighborhood" folder_
 * _Double click index.html to open a locally hosted instance_
 * _Enter a number to see how it works_
 * _TO EDIT: Open folder using text editor of your choice_

+a
 ## TESTS

 * _Describe: beepBoop();_